DomainDrivenArchitecture/lineagos-fairphone/installation_guide.md

 - connect Fairphone via USB with computer
 - Reboot bootloader (adb reboot bootloader)

+1.2.1 Optional installation of Google Play Store
+- If you can't abstain from the Play Store there exist a minimum Google installation, (pico) Open GApps.
+- Download the favored version from [here][GApps].

 1.3.
 Prepare Phone (on Your Fairphone)
 - start phone in Recovery Mode
 - choose Factory Reset - Format Data/Factory Reset